Connect with others who understand.

 2. Raynaud’s Phenomenon

-Raynaud’s phenomenon is a condition often associated with lupus — up to one-third of people with lupus will experience it during their lifetime.
-It causes blood vessels in your fingers and toes to constrict (narrow), which can reduce blood flow and make you particularly sensitive to cold.
-You may notice your fingertips turn white or blue and when you press down on your fingernail, it takes longer than usual for blood to be restored to your fingertips.
-When exposed to cold water during a shower, individuals with Raynaud’s may experience pins-and-needles sensations in affected body parts.
+Raynaud’s phenomenon is a condition often associated with lupus.
+Studies estimate that up to one-third of people with lupus may experience Raynaud’s during their lifetime.
+It causes blood vessels in the fingers and toes to constrict (narrow), reducing blood flow and making you especially sensitive to cold.
+You might notice that your fingertips turn white or blue when exposed to cold, or that it takes longer for blood flow to return after pressing on your nails.
+When exposed to cold water during a shower, individuals with Raynaud’s may experience pins-and-needles sensations in their hands and feet due to this circulation issue.

 You can help reduce symptoms related to Raynaud’s by: